ChrisBaehrig/MM-PIR-motion-poweron/README.md

 Many thanks to

-- [alexyak](https://github.com/alexyak/motiondetector) for the original module code
-- [lonekorean](https://github.com/lonekorean/diff-cam-engine/) for the diffcam engine code.
+- [MichMich](https://github.com/MichMich/MagicMirror) for the MagicMirror development